 Research indicates that while most porn consumers are generally unconcerned about the potential mistreatment of porn performers, about 70% of those who do learn about mistreatment in the porn industry take some form of action to combat it.Tollini, C., & Diamond-Welch, B. (2021).
 American adult pornography consumers’ beliefs and behaviors related to pornography studios mistreating their performers.
 Sexuality & Culture, doi:10.1007/s12119-021-09872-3Copy Now that you understand more about the pervasive mistreatment in the industry, what will you do to combat it?

-Those who perform in the porn industry are human beings, and they don’t deserve to be degraded and treated like objects.
-Part of fighting for love is spreading awareness on the harms of the porn industry, and the lives that it harms.
+Porn performers are human beings.
+They don’t deserve to be degraded.
+No one should be treated like an object.
+Fighting for love includes raising awareness of the porn industry’s harms and the lives it negatively impacts.
 Clicking pornography contributes to the demand for more stories like these to happen to real people.

 Consider before consuming, and fight for real love.